 Yet, even these critiques revert the good governance norm complex as the answer, rather than the cause, of these countervailing impacts.
 For example Transparency International (2017) targets “corruption” as a technical issue in Cambodia which focusing on specific good governance subcomponents, will shift negative outcomes into positive ones.
 Grimsditch (2016) focuses attention on designing trade liberalization policies being designed more carefully such that “irresponsible” investment” can be weeded out that will enable synergies with human rights, poverty alleviation and biodiversity conservation.
 Others champion “global peace indexes” and, more specifically, “freedom of assembly” rules, to create synergies (VOA Cambodia 2013).
-Likewise Lopez (2002) argues that while international aid was originally design well to foster positive change, its current approach has worsened because it has focused “economic development … on the unsustainable exploitation of these resources” in ways that were “inequitable” and that “excluded the majority of the population from the country’s forests, fisheries, and arable areas.”
+Likewise Lopez (2002) argues that while international aid was originally designed well to foster positive change, its current approach has worsened because it has focused “economic development … on the unsustainable exploitation of these resources” in ways that were “inequitable” and that “excluded the majority of the population from the country’s forests, fisheries, and arable areas.”
 It is for these reasons that Ear (2017) targets the design “ of massive aid on development and governance” which, he argues, requires greater attention to “accountability”, “political stability”, “effectiveness”, “rule of law” and the “control of corruption” to overcome undesired outcomes.

 Yet designers face a conundrum in doing so as tensions existing between the asserted need to help improve a “weak state” by focusing on capacity and “rule of law”, with the need to stop a “strong state” that is able to turn to the military police “to violently put down garment worker strikes” (VOA Cambodia 2013).
-In fact, Marshall and Thul (2012) find that dynamic between strong and weak has practical importance in addressing key countervailing aspects of the good governance norm complex.
+In fact, Marshall and Thul (2012) find that dynamics between strong and weak has practical importance in addressing key countervailing aspects of the good governance norm complex.
 For instance, Cambodia can be simultaneously a strong state with authority to act, but a “weak state” in that it has ambiguous and overlapping contradictory jurisdictions.
 They found, for example, that while laws “[forbid] economic land concessions greater than 10,000 hectares” the Cambodian government can overrule these laws, which explains their granting of “China’s Union Group” 99-year lease on 36,000 owing to a “2008 royal decree” which can trump statutory land use designations.
 To be sure, some applied scholarship explicitly confronts the paradoxes of the norm complex itself.
 For example, Rock (2013) finds that Cambodia “opted for a set of democratic institutions with a strong majoritarian bias that privilege efficiency and accountability over representativeness.”
 He finds empirical evidence that policy design necessarily results in different, and inverse relationships between subcomponent goals.
 Likewise Hak, McAndrew and Neef (2018) find that “economic land concessions (ELCs)” while a key tool for growth, “worked to legitimize local land exclusions in the name of national economic development”.
 These resulting design efforts to create synergies through “communal land titling processes” were they found, unable “to provide indigenous villagers with effective legal mechanisms to counteract ELCs and land encroachment by internal migrants”.
 Moreover, the emergence of “cash crops” that flow from these growth-oriented efforts, they found also undermined cultural practices by contributing “to livelihood and land use transitions from a reliance on forest resources in 2003 to a dependence on cash crops in 2012” (ibid).
-Despite these exceptions, the vast majority of applied scholarship in Cambodia treats inverse relationships among so many of the good governance norm complex’ sub components as a design challenge or capacity issue, rather than as inevitable tradeoffs over procedural and substantive governance priorities.
+Despite these exceptions, the vast majority of applied scholarship in Cambodia treats inverse relationships among so many of the good governance norm complex’ sub components as a design challenge or capacity issue.